partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 ### Out of scope

-* Returning output from INSERT statement—the specification of returning output is considered as an extention to this RFC which is planned to be defined in the future.
+* Returning output from INSERT statement—the specification of returning output is considered as an extension to this RFC which is planned to be defined in the future.
 * Constraints and unique index syntax and semantics—this is considered as a DDL feature as part of `CREATE INDEX` which requires definition in a separate RFC.
 * Conflict detection based on index expression and index predicate—index expression and index predicate grammar and semantics are considered as a DDL feature as part of `CREATE INDEX` which require definition in a separate RFC.
-* Type coercion implementations—the type coercion when inserting data from a source schema to a target schema with a sub-select statement is considered as a database system implementation concern.
+* Type coercion implementations—the type coercion when inserting data from a source schema to a target schema with an expression (E.g. a sub-select statement) is considered as a database system implementation concern.
 * Security privileges for execution of DML statements—the data access and manipulation security specification is considered as a database system specific feature, hence is considered out of scope for this RFC.

 ## 2. Proposed grammar and semantics